Alien (franchise): Alien Resurrection (1997)

 Two hundred years after the events of Alien 3, several clones of Ripley, including the Alien queen she was carrying, are grown by the military aboard the USM Auriga.
 The military intends to exploit the Aliens, and uses humans kidnapped and delivered to them by a group of mercenaries as hosts for the queen's eggs.
 The Aliens escape, and Ripley 8 (a clone mixed with Alien DNA) and the mercenaries attempt to escape and destroy the Auriga before it reaches Earth.

 Prometheus (2012)

 In 2084, some 30 years before the events of Alien, scientists Elizabeth Shaw and Charlie Holloway discover a star map among the remnants of several ancient Earth cultures.
-Accompanied by David 8 and hoping to discover the origins of humanity, they journey aboard the spaceship USCSS Prometheus and arrive in 2093 on the distant planet LV-223 in the Zeta^{2} Reticuli system, the same region of space in which the planetoid LV-426 from Alien is found.
+Accompanied by android David 8 and hoping to discover the origins of humanity, they journey aboard the spaceship USCSS Prometheus and arrive in 2093 on the distant planet LV-223 in the Zeta^{2} Reticuli system, the same region of space in which the planetoid LV-426 from Alien is found.
 There they discover the ancient remains of an advanced civilization, called the Engineers (apparently the same race as the dead pilot from the derelict ship in Alien), who were developing biological weapons in the form of a pathogenic mutagen which could have driven the human race extinct.
 The horrors they encounter result in the loss of the crew except for David and Shaw.